by Torraine Walker

 So many of his points sounded credible that I began to check for his tweets regularly.
 The way he attacked people made me hold off from engaging with him too much, but I listened.
 By the time I finally decided to reach out to him publicly he was murdered, shot dead and left in a burning car, one of many Ferguson activists killed in a similar fashion.

-Darren Seals’ death brought him the kind of mainstream media attention that eluded him while he was alive.
+Darren’s death brought him the kind of mainstream media attention that eluded him while he was alive.
 His critiques of the BLM organization weren’t addressed much in the press and in hindsight it’s easy to see why.
-To an outsider, Darren probably seemed like an extremely problematic hater, although the challenges and charges he made have been echoed by others.
+To an outsider, Darren probably seemed like an extremely problematic hater.
 I won’t concern myself with that, as that story is still playing out.
 What concerns me is that the erasure of Darren’s life, work, and death, feels like the continued marginalization of already marginalized people.

 Darren was excellent at articulating that real life frustration.
 True, he rubbed a lot of people the wrong way and he was not media trained, but he was a real one who loved his city and his people.
 And while I didn’t agree with everything he said, that love and realness was undeniable.
 It was a realness that was a little too real for people who aren’t familiar with it.